sa7mon/sa7mon.github.io/danthesalmon.com/content/cyber-security-summit-2018.md

 ## Securing Microservices
-By: Mike Gillespie - Amazon Web Services
+**By:** Mike Gillespie - Amazon Web Services

+> Mike gave a really cool technical talk for those who use AWS products.
+AWS has a whole slew of tools built-in to it's cloud offerings to help customers safeguard their data and protect against vulnerabilities

 **Monoliths** - To start splitting these apart 10 years ago we started creating XML + SOAP API's, 5 years ago we moved everything to REST, and now we have "Microservices".
 Anything we can do split the application into smaller, bite-sized pieces.